-Adam Brooks Dudding has been a performing songwriter for more than 20 years.
-He’s been cultivating his talents as a guitarist, vocalist, and lyricist while picking up good habits along the way like always surrounding himself with extraordinary people whether as band members, co-writers, artists, or hall-of-fame songwriting mentors.
+Adam Brooks Dudding has been cultivating his skills as a guitarist, vocalist, and lyricist for over 20 years while picking up some good habits along the way — finding and befriending extraordinary talent to learn from whether as band members, co-writers, artists, or hall-of-fame songwriting mentors.

 “Sliding easily from Bluegrass to Country to a rootsy Americana at the drop of a wide-brimmed hat…The country palette of the Grateful Dead, The Roots Pop spark of the Nitty Gritty Dirt Band.”